ceedee666/drumm.sh/content/teaching/thesis.md

 free to contact me as well.

 1. Development of an online lecture aggregation Website
-1. Analysis of software quality metrics in large code bases
+1. Analysis of software quality metrics in large code bases (possibly in cooperation with CQSE)
 1. Clean Code: literature review
 1. Eye-Tracking using a Webcam
 1. Analysis of request for quotations in ERP projects with respect to digitalization